 Understanding Bleisure Travelers:

-1. Desires accommodations that offer a seamless stay at the hotel.
+1. Desires accommodations that offer a seamless stay at the hotel

-2. Needs to be connected through mobile & broadband at any given time.
+2. Needs to be connected through mobile & broadband at any given time

-3. Strongly influenced by packages and promotions that can be experienced with others.
+3. Strongly influenced by packages and promotions that can be experienced with others

-While bleisure travelers are looking for an extended stay at a hotel, offering an irresistible package with a variety of perks or an itinerary of exciting things to do is the most effective way to attractive these guests to your hotel.
+While bleisure travelers are looking for an extended stay at a hotel, offering an irresistible package with a variety of perks or an itinerary of exciting things to do is the most effective way to attract these guests to your hotel.
 However, it is not wise to create a hotel package without knowing the needs and wants of your guests, so the very first thing to do is to determine what experiences bleisure travelers are most interested in during the booking process.
-If a majority of your bleisure guests bring their family and children along, then offer a family friendly experience to the nearby festival, amusement park, top tourist destinations, etc. Instead, if a majority of your bleisure guests travel with their significant other, then tailor your package to a romantic evening on a cruise or a combination of a spa and fancy dinner date.
+If a majority of your bleisure guests bring their family and children along, then offer a family-friendly experience to the nearby festival, amusement park, top tourist destinations, etc. Instead, if a majority of your bleisure guests travel with their significant other, then tailor your package to a romantic evening on a cruise or a combination of a spa and fancy dinner date.
 To effectively entice bleisure travelers to book a package, hoteliers must promote their local area and provide guests with enough value to stay there for more than just one night.

 The bleisure travel experience is one that involves multiple influences from business, leisure, travel companions, and personal goals, which makes this segment of travelers often tricky to understand.
 Take the time to understand the desires and behaviors of the growing bleisure segment.
 This includes their desire for all-inclusive hotel accommodations, being aware of the need to be connected continuously, and their attraction towards hotel packages; hoteliers gain a considerable advantage to the future of travel in hospitality.